You can’t. But you can do something else.

 Operating systems are different

-If you install a program and change your mind later, you can typically run an uninstaller and return to where you were before.
+Usually, if you install a program and change your mind later, you can run an uninstaller and delete it.
 All the other software on your machine remains unaffected, and only the program in question is removed.

-Operating systems don't work that way.
-In essence, the operating system represents everything on your machine.
-While it is not the various applications you have installed, it resides underneath them, and thus when they change, everything is affected.
+Operating systems don’t work that way.
+The operating system represents everything on your machine.
+While it is not the various applications you have installed, it resides underneath them; when the OS changes, everything is affected.

-When you install an operating system from scratch -- a "clean" install -- you're effectively overwriting what was there before.
-That's as close to an "uninstall" as you get.
+When you install an operating system from scratch — a “clean” install — you’re overwriting everything that was there before.
+That’s as close to an “uninstall” as you get; the previous operating system is gone, and so is everything else.

-In case of an upgrade, you're preserving your applications, data and settings, but the operating system itself is completely overwritten and replaced.
-But that's only for an upgrade.
-There's rarely a downgrade, and even when there is, it's typically only to a specific prior version and available only for a limited time.
+When upgrading an operating system, you’re preserving your applications, data, and settings, but the operating system itself is completely overwritten and replaced.
+But that’s only for an upgrade.
+Downgrades to a previous version are almost unheard of, and when they exist, it’s typically only to a specific prior version and available only for a limited time.
+For example, in some cases, you have 10 days after installing Windows 11 to revert to whatever version of Windows you had before (typically Windows 10).

-The bottom line is that there's nothing to uninstall to.
-Even if you could uninstall the operating system, it would leave you with a machine with no operating system: a machine that would not boot.
+If you could uninstall the operating system, it would leave you with a machine with no operating system: a machine with an empty hard disk that would not boot.

 How to uninstall Windows